 Fundraising for charities and schools through the recycling of printer cartridges and small electronics (gaming devices, GPS devices, PDAs, cell phones, laptops, USB memory sticks, digital cameras, etc.).
 Imagine It has many convenient recycling boxes (grocery stores, schools, libraries, etc.).

 Most computer manufacturers also offer recycling options for electronic equipment.
-For a partial listing of these companies, click here.

 Donate your Functional Home or Corporate Computers to Micrecycle

 Micrecycle is a not-for-profit program of Action for a Better Community that accepts certain usable computer components for reuse.
 The organization has distributed more than 7,000 refurbished computers to low-income families, schools, and other not-for-profit agencies that serve low-income residents of Monroe County.
 For a list of equipment accepted by Micrecycle call 585 224-4040.

 Rechargeable Battery, Printer Cartridge and Cell Phone Recycling